ameerpornillos/ameerpornillos.github.io/_posts/2023-10-03-rootcon17-red-teaming-village-osint-and-ctf-challenge-writeup-solution.md

 This will grab at least 11 characters TLDs.

-Or alternatively, you could use other tools (e.g. curl, wget, etc.) to output the webpages and just parse the email addresseses.
+Or alternatively, you could use other tools (e.g. Burp Suite, curl, wget, etc.) to output the webpages and just parse the email addresseses.

-##### Exploit Open Mail Relay (Find a valid user/victim)
+##### Exploit Open Mail Relay (Find valid user/victim)
 If you did run a port scan, you should find a mail service running in port 25.

 Below are commands available from the server.